ccullin/botcontroller/README.md

 External APIs interface to Twitter and comprise the 1) the Account Activity and login APIs, 2) the requests API implemented by twitterAPI

-Internal APIs interface to IoT device and bots on the home network, and include 1) request to post to devices, and 2) a webhook for devices to send notifications to.
+Internal interface to IoT devices is MQTT.
+Incomming commands will be posted to 'bot name'/command (for example 'alarmbt/command'), and the botContoller will subscribe to 'bot name'/response and 'bot name'/event.

 ## External API
 #### Twitter Account Activity and login API